-- The name of the set to which is apply the boundary condition. - Once again the value 2 means the z direction - 3 This variable is the numerical value of the displacement.
+- The name of the set to which is applied the boundary condition. - Once again the value 2 means the z direction - This variable is the numerical value of the displacement.

-Fixing the nodes in a ring on the bone surface
+7.8.12 Fixing the nodes in a ring on the bone surface